jemc/slides-pony/slides.md

 Non-determinism in the order of events

-Can lead to subtle bugs:
+Can lead to subtle bugs

-* data race

-* non-atomicity

-* deadlock

 ----